 Download the Similarity Report

-You can download a copy of your assignment for reading offline or as a permanent record of the Similarity Report and written feedback.
-There are several locations inside Turnitin where you can download: each location offers options to download the ‘Originally submitted format’ (e.g. docx) and ‘Digital receipt’ (proof of submission to Turnitin).
+You can download a copy of your assignment for reading offline or as a record of the Similarity Report and written feedback.

-The Assignment Homepage allows you to download the paper you submitted in the original format.
-However, this screen does not allow for downloading the Similarity Report information or any marking and feedback from teaching staff completed in Turnitin.
-The download icon appears at the top right of the Assignment screen.
+The Assignment submission page allows you to download the paper you submitted, however, this screen does not allow for downloading the Similarity Report information or any marking and feedback from teaching staff completed in Turnitin.

-Opening the Turnitin Feedback studio (through submissions details as shown above) allows you to download a PDF of your paper with the Similarity Report included (non-original text highlighted and a summary of matches at the end of the document), as well all marking and feedback (if conducted in Turnitin) in list form by selecting "Current View".
-The download icon appears in the panel on the right of the screen.
+Opening the Turnitin Feedback Studio (through submissions details as shown above) allows you to download a PDF of your paper with the Similarity Report included (non-original text highlighted and a summary of matches at the end of the document), as well all marking and feedback (if conducted in Turnitin) in list form.